jsears4585/geo-build-2/readme.md

 ## Geography Game

 ### Current Focus
-- Continue to develop 'Create a game' functionality
-- Add Create a Game fuzzy search
-- Add redirect to CreatePage
+- Add redirect to CreatePage from NewGame after submitting a new game
+- Prevent unnecessary start game after selecting a game / or use as confirmation box
-- Add Select a Game fuzzy search
+- Add Create a Game A-Z sort and pick
 - Olympic-style top-three podium for end game and raining confetti
+- Continue to seed country data

 #### To Do
 - Add Hints Box, to give hints